-The first UK solo exhibition of German photographer, Olaf Otto Becker will open at Huxley-Parlour Gallery in June 2018.
-The exhibition will include over 20 large-scale colour works taken from his series Broken Line (2003-2006) and Ilulissat (2003-2017).
+The first UK solo exhibition of German photographer, Olaf Otto Becker was held at Huxley-Parlour Gallery in June 2018.
+The exhibition included over 20 large-scale colour works taken from his series Broken Line (2003-2006) and Ilulissat (2003-2017).

 Olaf Otto Becker has spent fourteen summers travelling across the western coast of Greenland.
 His project Broken Line, documents the effects of global warming on the coastal landscape and the glaciers that form there.
 The project took him on a 4000km journey along the west coast of Greenland alone in a rubber zodiac raft, documenting the landscape with a large format camera.
 In this series, Becker explored the relationship between the fragile arctic landscapes and the people who live and work there.
 The series took him to the settlements of Oquaatsut, Ikerasak, Tasiussaq and Nuussauq, where he photographed small, isolated wooden houses with brightly painted facades nestled in amongst the forbidding and ever-changing landscapes.

 Becker’s recent series Ilulissat continues to confront environmental issues, as he photographed the monumental icebergs that border the coastal settlement of Ilulissat.
 The town is one of the oldest settlements in western Greenland, situated 250 kilometres north of the Arctic Circle.
 The town is situated on one of the largest and most active ice fjords in the world, and is surrounded by the imposing icebergs that form in Disko Bay.
 The photographs meditate on the colour, light and scale of the dramatic Arctic landscape.